 Dr Lisa Chimes graduated from Sydney University in 2006 with a Bachelor of Veterinary Science with first class honours and moved to Melbourne to complete her emergency and critical care internship at Animal Accident and Emergency in Melbourne.
 Lisa moved back to Sydney in 2008, where she commenced work at Sydney’s Small Animal Specialist Hospital (SASH), where she has worked ever since.
 In addition to her role as an Emergency and critical care veterinarian, Lisa also runs the canine blood bank at SASH.
 She is also a member of the ANZCVS in the Small Animal Medicine Chapter.
 In 2010 Lisa obtained post-graduate qualifications by becoming a member of the Australian College of Veterinary Scientists in Small Animal Medicine.
 She is also a member of the Australian Veterinary Association (AVA).

 Since 2009, Lisa has been a welcome addition to Australian homes with her growing TV presence.
-Bondi Vet, now in its 8th season, follows Lisa at work in the trenches of the 24 hour emergency unit at SASH, alongside Dr Chris Brown.
-More recently, Lisa stars in Dr. Lisa To The Rescue, which premiered in July 2015 on the Nine Network.
+Bondi Vet (which saw it’s 8th season in 2016) followed Lisa at work in the trenches of the 24-hour emergency unit at SASH, alongside Dr Chris Brown.
+More recently, Lisa stars in Dr. Lisa To The Rescue which premiered in July 2015 on the Nine Network.

-Lisa is well loved in the media, having made appearances on Channel Ten’s Ready Steady Cook, The Project, The Circle, Breakfast, Ten News and The Nine Network’s Mornings, Studio 10, Today Extra, Kyle and Jackie O, as well as various newspaper, magazine and radio appearances.
+Lisa is well loved in the media, having made appearances on Channel Ten’s Ready Steady Cook, The Project, The Circle, Breakfast, Ten News, The Nine Network’s Mornings, Studio 10, Today Extra, Kyle and Jackie O, as well as various newspaper, magazine and radio appearances.
 She is a favourite on the pet expo circuit, sharing her knowledge and animal know-how with fellow animal lovers and industry experts at events such as The Dog Lovers Show.
 Further cementing her widespread popularity and appeal, Lisa has also been involved in publicity campaigns for Guide Dogs Australia.